autonity/docs.autonity.org/concepts/validator/index.md

 :::

 ## Validator accountability
-Validators are held accountable for failing to adhere to consensus rules or submit accurate prices from their oracles when a member of the consensus committee.
+Validators are held accountable for failing to adhere to consensus rules or to submit accurate prices from their oracles when a member of the consensus committee.
 There are 3 accountability protocols:

 - [Accountability fault detection protocol (AFD)](/concepts/afd/) for failing to follow consensus rules
 - [Omission fault detection protocol (OFD)](/concepts/ofd/) for failing to participate in consensus